-The DTM has three compulsory elements:
+The DTM has two compulsory elements:

 - Paper B.Th.
-51 (Pastoral Portfolio, First Examination) - A reflective and interpretive report of no more than 3,000 words on a ministry context - A dissertation of 8-10,000 words as described in Regulation 21 of the B.Th.
+51 (Pastoral Portfolio, First Examination) - A dissertation of 8-10,000 words as described in Regulation 21 of the B.Th.
 Regulations

 Assessment Methods

 Formative assessment is provided through the supervision system where feedback is given in oral and written form.
 Summative assessment, which takes place at the end of each year, is by a combination of two- or three-hour written examinations and 3,000-word essays in addition to the compulsory elements described above.